stormchaserroleplaying/stormchaserRPG/Spells/2/Transmutation/index.md

 **Duration:** Sustained, up to 10 minutes

 You touch a willing creature while begging them to fly halfway around the world.
 The target gains a flying speed of 30 feet for the duration.
 This spell ends early if the target takes fire or radiant damage.
 When the spell ends, the target comes spiraling down, landing in a random location within a horizontal radius equal to their altitude when the spell ended.

+## Water Breathing
+*2nd Level Transmutation (Ritual)*<br>
+**Casting Time:** 2 Actions<br>
+**Range:** 30 feet<br>
+**Components:** V, S, M *(A short reed or piece of straw)*<br>
+**Duration:** 1 Hour

+This spell grants up to 7 willing creatures that you can see within range the ability to breathe underwater until the spell ends.
+Affected creatures also retain their normal mode of respiration.

+**At Higher Levels.** If you cast this spell using 3 mana, then the spell's duration increases to 8 hours.
+If you cast this spell using 4 mana, then the spell's duration increases to 24 hours.
+If you cast this spell using 9 or more mana, then the spell lasts until it is dispelled.

 ## Wood Shape
 *2nd level Transmutation (Ritual)*<br>